 At a minimum, people should generally have a checking account, a savings account, and a retirement account.
 You can keep them where they are or move them to a new bank or institution.
 As you are rearranging bank accounts, it is worth considering using an online-only account for your savings.

-Additionally, you could consider a cash management account like SoFi Money®.
-With SoFi Money, withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change).
+Additionally, you could consider a checking and savings account like SoFi Checking and Savings®.
+With SoFi Checking and Savings, withdrawing cash is fee-free at 55,000+ ATMs worldwide (subject to change).

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.